YajuanLin/yajuanlin.github.io/people.md

 ## Current lab members

 - Zhiwen (Zack) Zhong (PhD student, Marine Biology Program) <zzhong@islander.tamucc.edu> <br /> Zack holds a B.S. from Ludong University and a M.S. in Animal Production from Zhejiang University, China.
-His research interests focus on carbon and nitrogen cycling in the Gulf of Mexico.
+His research interests focus on carbon and nitrogen cycling in the Gulf of Mexico, from coast to open ocean.
 Outside of research, Zack enjoys skateboarding and snowboarding.

 <img src="https://yajuanlin.github.io/assets/img/ZackZhong.jpg" width="300" />